Inside LA - The Los Angeles Lowdown

 The reason for the lack of interest is because, in the 1950’s, the 101 (Hollywood) freeway slashed its way through downtown, separating Union Station from the main business district and leaving it somewhat isolated.
-Ironically (and Union Station’s story is full of irony as you can see) the reason for putting the La Grande Station and Arcade Depot where they were was because the original station for the Southern Pacific transcontinental railroad was close to where Union Station is now and too far away from the main activity in downtown.
+Ironically (and the station’s story is full of irony as you can see) the reason for putting the La Grande Station and Arcade Depot where they were was because the original station for the Southern Pacific transcontinental railroad was close to where Union Station is now and too far away from the main activity in downtown.
 Somehow that fact was forgotten only a few years later, meaning that Union Station is not really in the heart of the city, but on the edge of downtown.

 The reason for this last modification is that at the moment all the tracks (apart from the ones for the Metro L- Line) end at the station, meaning it takes much longer to get trains moving again and so limiting the station’s capacity.
 By making Union Station a through station, as opposed to a terminus, its capacity can be vastly increased, which is crucially important in an era when we’re trying to get Angelenos out of their cars and onto eco-friendly modes of transportation.
 Still there seems something symbolic about the fact that trains will no longer end their journey at Union Station and that, having been cut off from the city by the freeway, it’s now the turn of the train to be prioritized, literally, over the car.

 In April last year Los Angeles Union Station hosted the annual Oscars for the first (and likely only) time.
 I can’t think of a better venue, with its intoxicating mix of old-school glamor, LA and California history, and beautiful lines (and great acoustics).
 The station has been used many times as a location, in movies as varied as Union Station, Blade Runner, Catch Me If You Can and The Dark Knight Rises.
 Why not create a special category for it?
 Most adaptable movie location.
 It’s good for action, science fiction, drama and romantic films.

 – By Damien Blackshaw (Twitter)